#HeTouchedMe – Chapter Six #amwriting #amreading #sylLit

 “Why the fuck would she care?
 She’s never liked anyone in our family.
 She only married your ass because she thought you made the money for the company.”

-This was a dig at Reginald’s handling of the company recently despite the fact Magnum inattentiveness was most likely the cause of the company’s downfall.
+This was a dig at Reginald’s recent handling of the company, even though Magnum’s inattentiveness was most likely the cause of the company’s downfall.

 Magnum had no recollection.
 “I’m going to change.
 Look around if you want, but I never spoke to her.”